 universal superintendence alike of individual and of

-public interests. the thesis of the states socialist
+public interests.
+The thesis of the states socialist

 is, that no line can be drawn between private and

-public affairs which the state may not cross at
+public affairs which the State may not cross at

 will; that omnipotence of legislation is the first